kubeshop/testkube/docs/docs/cli/testkube_create_executor.md

       --image string                     image used for executor
       --image-pull-secrets stringArray   secret name used to pull the image in executor -j, --job-template string              if executor needs to be launched using custom job specification, then a path to template file should be provided
-  -l, --label stringToString             label key value pair: --label key1=value1 (default []) -n, --name string                      unique executor name - mandatory
-      --tooltip stringToString           tooltip key value pair: --tooltip key1=value1 (default []) -t, --types stringArray                test types handled by executor -u, --uri string                       if resource need to be loaded from URI
+      --job-template-reference string    reference to job template for using with executor -l, --label stringToString             label key value pair: --label key1=value1 (default []) -n, --name string                      unique executor name - mandatory --tooltip stringToString           tooltip key value pair: --tooltip key1=value1 (default []) -t, --types stringArray                test types handled by executor --update                           update, if executor already exists -u, --uri string                       if resource need to be loaded from URI
 ```